Indian Pipe (Monotropa uniflora)

 - They do not feed off nearby trees directly, but rather form a complex symbiotic (mycorrhizal) relationship with an intermediary fungi to access nutrients from the roots of the trees.

 The name uniflora means “single flower” and refers to the fact that each stalk only has one nodding flower.
-The all white plant, also called “ghost plant” and “corpse plant” turns pinkish after it has been fertilized (see photo below), then black as it ages and dies.
+The all white plant, also called “ghost plant” and “corpse plant” turns pinkish after it has been fertilized, the pipe turns upwards and black as it ages, and dies leaving a dark brown rattle-shaped seedhead that often remains amidst the next year’s new growth (see the succession in the multi-image below).